ayand/Pokemon-REST-API-Node/README.md

-# Pokémon REST/Spark based Application
+# Pokémon MEAN Stack/Spark/ElasticSearch based Application

 ### Source of data that is stored in the database for this operation:
 https://www.kaggle.com/mylesoneill/pokemon-sun-and-moon-gen-7-stats